9 Tips To Keep Your Child Safe On Social Media

-This is the single most terrifying aspect of social media for parents with children coming to the age of wanting social media accounts.
-Children, so blissfully unaware of the dangers lurking out there on the internet, share intimate details publicly online can leave them vulnerable to predators who have honed their “skills” over time and know exactly what to look for.
+This is the single most terrifying thought for parents with children coming to the age of wanting social media accounts.
+Children are so blissfully unaware of the dangers lurking out there on the internet.
+This leads them to share intimate details publicly online can leave them vulnerable to predators.
+Predators who have honed their “skills” over time and know exactly what to look for.
 But, rather than denying our children the chance to interact with friends over social media outside of school, there are ways to keep them safe.
 Here, I will discuss some simple ways to ensure your children remain safe in this new and complex world.

 MAKING THE RULES

 This is the most important rule.
-You set the password with your child and inform them that the password is not to be changed under any circumstance by them.
-Set up a recovery email and/or phone number that belongs to YOU so that you will receive notification if the password has been reset.
+You set the password with your child and inform them that the password is not to be changed under any circumstance.
+Set up a recovery email and/or phone number that belongs to YOU.
+This way you will receive a notification if the password has been reset.

-If you find yourself locked out of the account due to a password change, request a password reset to the email you have access to and lock them out of the account.
+If you find yourself locked out of the account due to a password change, request a password reset to the email and lock them out of the account.

 It is best that the profile picture (which is public) be a generic picture, such as of a pet or a favourite image.
 This is the picture that is visible to everyone, including predators, so best not to show an image of